twilson63/permaweb-cookbook/src/getting-started/quick-starts/hw-code.md

 ## Create a webpage

-This webpage is using basic HTML, CSS and JavaScript to create a styled button that when you click it the header text changes color.
+Next, we will create a webpage which using basic HTML, CSS and JavaScript to create a styled button that when you click it the header text changes color.

 Once finished, we will be using `permaweb-deploy` and our previously generated wallet to deploy a fully functioning, static webpage to Arweave.

 Paste the code from the following code blocks into their files: